mirumee/ariadne-website/docs/apollo-federation.md

 ```

-Finally, we need to use the `make_federated_schema` function in every our service to augment our schema definition with federation support:
+Finally, we need to use the `make_federated_schema` function in each of our services to augment the schema definition with federation support:

 ```python
 import uvicorn